Scheduling an Appointment

 The earliest appointment time begins at 9:00 A.M., and the last appointment time begins at 3:30 P.M.

 Please be punctual by planning to arrive a few minutes prior to your appointment time.

 If you arrive ten minutes late to your appointment, you'll be asked to reschedule.

-Our advisors are assigned to specific degree programs.
+Our advisors are assigned to degree programs within a specific academic department.

-Our front desk staff will confirm your desired degree program and schedule you with your assigned advisor accordingly.
+Our front desk staff will confirm your desired degree program and schedule you with an advisor accordingly.
 You can learn about each of our advisors and determine which you should meet with by visiting the Advising Staff section of our website.

 You are expected to demonstrate responsibility.

 If you need to cancel an appointment, you must do so by speaking directly with an Advising Center staff member by phone (512.245.3050)